gerardinhoo/Devops-Journey/simple-node-api/README.md

 - How to configure GitHub Actions for CI/CD

+- How to set up a full monitoring stack with Prometheus + Grafana

+- How to expose metrics from a Node.js app using prom-client

+- How to expose services on a public IP

 - GCP firewall + VM setup (WIP)

-- How to expose services on a public IP

 ---

 ## ✅ Next Steps

-- Add monitoring with Prometheus + Grafana

 - Auto-deploy to GCP via Terraform

 - Add a /healthz endpoint and health check in CI/CD

 - Deploy to Kubernetes (GKE)

+- Add alerts in Grafana or Prometheus

+- Add system resource monitoring (CPU, memory, event loop lag)

+---